jhogan/core/STYLE.md

 Virtually all data represented in computer systems is hierarchical.
 This means that instances of a class will need to be grouped in a container.
-Convential programming approches are content to use `list`s and `dict`s for this kind of thing.
+Conventional programming approaches are content to use `list`s and `dict`s for this kind of thing.
 However, these simple container objects were not designed to encapsulate business logic.
 A more sophisticated approach is to use classes that represent objects as collections.
 So the `person` class above should have a complementary `persons` collection which can contain instances of `person`.
-For ORM entity classes, this is enforced by the framework and is made possible through inheritence:
+For ORM entity classes, this is enforced by the framework and is made possible through inheritance:

     class persons(orm.entities):
         ...